florianhartung/AMPER/README.md

 7. Repeat the loop (go to step 5) until there are no more walls in the list.
 8. After the loop ends, add walls around the entire perimeter of the maze to prevent the robot from going out of bounds.

+The implementation was done in Python under scr/AMPER/scripts/maze_gen.py.
 ### Pathfinding
 For the pathfinding, we used the A* algorithm.
+A* is a graph traversal and path search algorithm that finds the shortest path between the start node and the end node.
+It uses a heuristic function to estimate the cost of the cheapest path through a node.

+Implementation can be found in src/AMPER/src/controller/pathfinding.cpp.

+### Robot Movement
+For the movement we make use of ROS services.

+Implementation can be found in src/AMPER/src/controller/robot_controller.cpp and src/AMPER/src/navigation/navigator.cpp.